This IKEA hack is an amazing and incredibly useful way to use the IKEA Heat Cork Trivets for an entirely new purpose!

 IKEA Heat cork trivet mat

 Taking your piece of fabric, size it so it is a little larger than the cork mat itself.
 You are going to be pulling the fabric to the back of the mat, and stapling it, so you need to make sure it has enough fabric give to enable you to do that.

-First of all, I take the side of the fabric which will form the top of the pocket, and I fold it over.
-Just a simple fold will do, but it ensures that the edges won’t get frayed.
+First of all, take the side of the fabric which will form the top of the pocket, fold it over, just to ensure that the edges won’t get frayed.

 Place the fabric, with the folded edge at the top, about half way down the cork mat.
 Guide it into place exactly where you will want the pocket to be.

 Now, turn over the cork mat, holding the fabric in place at both sides as you do this.
 Your cork mat will now be face down, with the pocket set on the face down side.

 With the fabric that is now visible to the back of the mat, you will need to pull that fabric back, as taut as possible, and staple it to the back of the cork mat.
 Use as many staples as you feel you need to keep that fabric in place, and ensure that the pocket is taut and usable.

 Don’t worry if your staple job doesn’t look that attractive – this side is going to be hidden!

 You can use absolutely whatever you want to use to hang the boards.
 I used ribbon, but you could also use yarn, string, or any material whatsoever.